keerthipullagura/ucla-covid19-forecasts/README.md

 ## SuEIRV model for forecasting confirmed cases, deaths, and vaccinations state level.

-### How to get forecast results of confirmed cases, deaths at different levels?
+### How to get forecast results of confirmed cases, deaths at different levels after vaccination rates have been incorporated?

 Step 1: Go to directory spark_code and Run ```validation.py``` to generate validation file for selecting hyperparameters, e.g.,
 ```python